metamn/react/content/blog/design-systems/index.md

 In the last year I've analyzed a dozen of existing design systems.

-I wrote a mini-book / technical guide on how to roll your own.
+I wrote articles, a mini-book / technical guide on how to roll your own.

 I've learnt other languages and stacks to better understand the current theory and best practices.